ClarifiedSecurity/catapult-customizer/README.md

 - `makefiles` - Contains custom .makerc\* files specific to our organization or project.
 Refer to the default [.makerc](https://github.com/ClarifiedSecurity/Catapult/blob/main/.makerc) file for examples. and the [Makefile](https://github.com/ClarifiedSecurity/Catapult/blob/main/Makefile#L3-L5) for different types of makefile variable extensions that get loaded if they exists.

-- `poetry` - Contains custom pyroject.toml and poetry.lock files that will be used to install the Python dependencies.
-Refer to the defaults [pyproject.toml](https://github.com/ClarifiedSecurity/Catapult/tree/main/defaults) for examples.
+- `poetry` - Contains custom pyroject.toml and poetry.lock files that will be used to install the Python dependencies when building your own image.
+Refer to the defaults [pyproject.toml](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/pyproject.toml) for examples.

-- `requirements` - Contains different \*.yml files that will be used to install the Ansible roles and collections refer to [Ansible docs](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html) or default [requirements](https://github.com/ClarifiedSecurity/Catapult/tree/main/defaults)
+- `requirements` - Contains different \*.yml files that will be used to install the Ansible roles and collections refer to [Ansible docs](https://docs.ansible.com/ansible/latest/collections_guide/collections_installing.html) or default [requirements](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/requirements.yml)

 - `scripts` - Contains custom scripts that will be used with the project